ruggeri/tech-notes/ai/deep-learning-take2.md

 know both `v` and `h`.
 That means it is possible to do maximum likelihood if everything were visible.
 But I assume we have an EM part here, where we use the derivatives for optimization in the inner loop?

+(Not quite!
+Training uses the contrastive divergence concept).

+## Ch17: Monte Carlo Methods

+There are two reasons to sample.
+The first is sometimes we literally want to produce samples: sample images, or fill in missing parts of an image.
+The other is that we may use the samples to help approximate a sum or integral.
+The more samples we draw, the better our estimate of the sum/integral.
+A good example is if we want to compute the gradient of the log partition function, which can be intractable.

+**Importance Sampling**

+There is a technique called *importance sampling* which can be useful.
+Here we sample from a distribution `q(x)` and take the empirical average of `p(x)/q(x) f(x)`.
+Of course, this will converge to the right expectation of `f(x)` no matter the choice of `q`.

+What is the best choice for `q`?
+Here we want the `q` that minimizes the variance after `n` samples.
+The best choice is that `q*` (the best `q`) choose `x` with probability proportional to `p(x) |f(x)|`.
+This basically says: be the same as `p`, except be biased toward `x` that have large magnitude.
+This is probably most easily understood if you think of rare events that are massive (e.g., black swans).

+Note that the best `q*` requires a normalizing constant `Z`.
+Typically it is not practical to calculate `Z`.
+But we can often choose `q` values that are better than just `p`.

+**Biased Importance Sampling**

+There is also *biased importance sampling*, which doesn't require explicit normalization.
+Here you sample from `q\tilde`, and weight `f(x)` as usual `p\tilde(x)/q\tilde(x)`.
+But then you "normalize" by the sum of `p\tilde(x) / q\tilde(x)`, which approximates the proper normalization constant.

+This actually results in a biased estimate for finite `n`, but it is *consistent*: it will converge to the right answer in the limit, because then the normalization will approach the correct value.

+**Sampling in High Dimensions Is Hard**

+If `q` is a uniform distribution on a high-dimensional space, then it is often that `q(x) >> p(x)|f(x)|`, which means you will sample useless values that either don't actually occur very often, or are very small in magnitude and don't contribute a lot for that reason.
+On the other hand, for presumably fewer `x` values where `q(x) << p(x)|f(x)|`, you will have a situation where you are not sampling important values that have big impact, but don't occur very often.

+Unfortunately, when we have many dimensions the distribution can have "high dynamic range," which makes the scenario described above common.
+Still, importance sampling is used pretty often.

+**MCMC**

+The idea is that `p` may be hard to sample from, and that there is no good `q` that will give you low-variance.

+MCMC is best understood for discrete case first.
+Say you have a distribution over `k` states.
+That's a vector in `R^k` that sums to one.
+Now, consider a stochastic matrix `T`.
+Now, there's some proof that a stochastic matrix always has a real, principal eigenvector with eigenvalue equal to one.
+That means, that `T^k v` will approach this eigenvector as `k \to \infinity`, no matter the initial choice of `v`.
+This is the *stationary distribution* of the transition matrix `T`.
+(So long as `v` is not orthogonal to the eigenvector, which is probability zero under any reasonable initialization distribution).

+The point is this: let's choose a transition matrix such that in the limit it will converge to the right stationary distribution: the `p` that is desired!

+This shows the mixing, but if at each step you sample from the calculated probability distribution, then in the limit your sample is distributed as if by the principal eigenvector.

+The same trick holds for continuous distributions.

+After mixing (aka *burn in*), ever sample has probability `p(x)`, but of course subsequent samples are not independent.

+You can *thin*, by dropping samples until you feel like you have wandered far enough awawy.
+Alternatively, you can have totally uncorrelated samples if you use different chains.
+This could exploit parallelism.
+But I presume mixing time is less than reasonable decorrelation time, so overall CPU utilization would be higher.

+Unfortunately we don't typically have very good tests for whether a chain is mixed.
+Theoretically, if we had a discrete case, we could examine the second eigenvector, and see if the eigenvalue is small.
+However, if we have a number of variables, the number of states is exponential in the number of variables, and the number of entries in a stochastic matrix is that squared...

+**Gibbs Sampling**

+Nowhere have we said how we should construct the transition function for our MCMC algorithm.
+We need to discuss that!

+*I am up to here!*